sdiehl/stephendiehl.com/posts/poll.md

 Thanks again for all those who volunteered their opinions.

 #### Domains

+> What category best classifies the domain of problems you use Haskell for?

 The first question concerned which domain of programming the questionee is involved in.
 This field was exclusive choice so that we could bin on it when